-David Stuckey, associate professor of fitness and sport
+David Stuckey, associate professor of fitness and sport sciences, and Associate Dean School of Kinesiology, Health and Recreation.
+He

 also serves as director of athletic training education for HSU’s